LeoCBS/scrapy-dsl/README.md

 # scrapy-dsl (aka sdsl)

 DSL to simplify write spiders.
-Propose this domain specific language is abstract python knowlogment and provide one  language more simple than python  to write spiders.
+Propose this domain specific language is abstract python and scrapy knowledgement and provide one language more simple to write spiders.

 ## DSL syntax proposal